 There are many different types of drones available, but they can be divided into three main categories: fixed-wing, single rotor, and multirotor drones.
 From large drones equipped with 4K cameras and collision avoidance to tiny, nano ones that can easily fit in the palm of your hand, drones are available in many sizes.
-If you are serious about getting information regarding drones and their various types, this article is a good read for you.
+If you are serious about getting information regarding drones and their various types, including the pros and cons of drones, this article is a good read for you.

 Let’s get started with the major types of drones available in the market, along with their pros and cons:

 As the name suggests, single rotor models have only a single rotor inside.
 Another one is a tail rotor that just provides support and assistance to provide control to the heading.
 If you want to lift heavy loads and need faster flight time with longer durance, then single rotor drones can be a perfect choice for you.

 - Heavier payload capability